 It’s common to secure bulky items like a tent or sleeping pad to the outside of your backpack.
 The last thing you want is for either of those items to flop around while you’re hiking.
 Not only is it annoying but it could also throw off your balance.

-Bring a section of rope, a cable tie or straps to secure your items to your pack.
+Bring a section of rope or straps to secure your items to your pack.

 It’s called backpacking, after all.
 Obviously, you need a backpack to carry your gear.
 For a 5-day backpacking trip in warmer weather I recommend a 45+10L pack at minimum.
 If you have ultralight gear, this will be plenty big.
 But, a safer bet so that you aren’t tight on space would be a 55+ or 60+L backpack.